We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When browsing recipes, you’ll also see whether they’re low calorie (fewer than 600 calories per serving), diabetes-friendly, gluten-free, soy-free, dairy-free, or vegan, making it simple to choose options that fit your dietary preferences.

-According to the website, most meals take 30 minutes or less to prepare, but the Fresh & Ready meals are a great option if time is limited, as they come already prepared.
+According to the website, most meals take 30 minutes or fewer to prepare.
+Fresh & Ready meals are a great option if time is limited, as they come already prepared.

 Examples of meals you can choose include: